Part 4 of 8…..Have a go at everything! Photography is fun and creative, and so be creative and see what happens….

-I say don’t roll your eyes back…go and have a look, you won’t know if something is not for you unless you find out for yourself.
+I say don’t roll your eyes back…go and have a look, you won’t know if something is good or bad unless you find out for yourself.

 Part 4 of a series of 8 articles that are non technical, that describe my own attitude to photography.
 My aim is to reinforce the fact that photography in all its forms and formats is fun, highly creative, enjoyable and rewarding.
 From HDR to smartphones to instagram to large format black and white….Find a little corner that fits your personality and lifestyle…and allow your unique creativity to flourish

-when Holga cameras had a bit of a comeback a few years ago, it became very popular, because it was fun and Holga cameras produced photographs with a look that was different from conventional cameras.
+when Holga cameras had a bit of a comeback a few years ago (maybe 8 or 9 years ago), it became very popular, because it was fun and Holga cameras produced photographs with a look that was different from conventional cameras.

-Revisiting film can be a rewarding experience, and if you choose an old defunct film camera for a few pounds/euros/dollars you will often get a unique look that gives your photography a distinct style.
+However for some, revisiting film would be a rewarding experience for some people, and if you choose an old defunct film camera for a few pounds/euros/dollars you will often get a unique look that gives your photography a distinct style.

 If you couple that with good photography ideas, good technique and composition and you will create appealing photography unique to you.

-For me, personally, I am a lazy photographer.
-I have tried all of the above, but I always come back to digital.
+For me though, I am a lazy photographer.
+I have tried some of the above, but I always come back to digital.
 For me it is just easier and the immediacy suits my personality.

-Epping Forest, UK.
-The above image looks literal, but it’s not.
-This is about 20 images stitched together to form one image.
+The above is about 20 images stitched together to form one image.
 It was the only way to effectively depict what I saw in my minds eye.

-Phone photography has an immediacy that no other photography has.
-It’s informal and fun and hurts no one!
+Phone photography used to be dismissed when smartphones were invented.
+Now they are a fully fledged option for photographers.
+The smartphone has an immediacy that no other photography has.
+It’s informal and fun and can be online in seconds!

 The four forest photographs below was an experiment that I liked the result of.
 A series of ten images have been posted in the gallery section of my website.
 These were produced using Nik Software’s Analog Efex Pro, but this kind of thing can be created using Instagram and other software.